venkatmcajj/react-country-state-city/README.md

 # React-country-state-city

 React-country-state-city allows you to create a responsive country, state, city dropdown with search options.
+And also provide the option to create a language select dropdown to list all Languages.

 ## Installation